DarwinF/NetworkObserver/README.md

 * Tests can be started
 * Pinging is temporarily logged to "logfile"
 * Ping still pings a hardcoded value of 8.8.8.8

-### Version 0.0.10
-* Accounts can be created via the login page (create account link)
-* Logins are real and cookies are stored using valid cookies

 ***